2/22/2024

 Operator

 Thank you.
 We will now be conducting a question and answer session.
 If you would like to ask a question, please press star 1 on your telephone keypad.
-A confirmation tone will indicate that your line is in the question queue.
-And you may press start to if you'd like to remove your question from the queue.
-For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star key.
-One moment, please.
-While we pull for questions.
+A confirmation tone will indicate that your line is in the question queue, and you may press star 2 if you'd like to remove your question from the queue.
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
+One moment, please, while we poll for questions.
 Thank you.
-Our 1st question comes from the line of Steve with ever core.
+Our first question comes from the line of Steve Sacqua with Evercore ISI.
 Please proceed with your question.

 speaker

 Yeah, thanks.
-Good morning.
-I'm but in Amanda, maybe just a couple things on guidance now that you're basically fully transitioned to being an apartment company.
-Could you just discuss what's embedded in the revenue growth as it relates to kind of occupancy?
-Maybe you're blended rent spreads and and maybe any bad debt trends that you could highlight things.
+Good morning, Mahbud and Amanda.
+Maybe just a couple things on guidance.
+Now that you're basically fully transitioned to being an apartment company, could you just discuss what's embedded in the revenue growth as it relates to kind of occupancy, maybe your blended rent spreads, and maybe any bad debt trends that you could highlight things?

 speaker

 Good morning, Steve.
 It's a good question.
-On the revenue side, as Amanda said in descriptive remarks, the assumption is that the majority around .5% of that is recapture of loss to lease.
-And then 1% related to house in terms of occupancy.
-It's not really the primary metric that I would say we target.
-I would say that we do try to maintain that around the 95% understanding that it may fluctuate from time to time.
-Like the above all below that, but our strategy very much is focused on the maximization of and that's what drives us forward.
-So if you're referring to that, that's like, that can occupancy.
-That's not particularly troubling at this point.
+On the revenue side, as Amanda said in descriptive remarks, the Assumption is that the majority, around 3.5% of that is recapture of lost lease and then 1% related to house.
+In terms of occupancy, it's not really the primary metric that I would say we target.
+I would say that we do try to maintain that around the 95% understanding that it may fluctuate from time to time, slightly above or below that.
+Our strategy very much is focused on the maximization of NOI and that's what drives us forward.
+So if you're referring to the slight dip in occupancy, that's not particularly troubling at this point.
 And we're encouraged to see that the blended net rental spreads are still positive and around the mid single digit is where we see them for the next couple of months.

 speaker